kfjahnke/envutil/README.md

          set up twining parameters calculated to fit well with the transformation at hand, and that's also done for image sequence output, where the parameters have to adapt to the changing geometry.
+         The 'twining' interpolator is 'grafted' onto the 'substrate' interpolator - that is the b-spline from the source image, which you parameterize just as for --itp 1.
+So if you pass --degree 3, the 'substrate' of the twining operator will be a cubic b-spline, rather than a degree-1 b-spline (a.k.a bilinear interpolation).

 Why use negative values for ITP for the second and third mode?
 This is similar to the values used in lux for 'decimators' - in lux, positive values are reserved for degrees of a b-spline reconstruction filter used as low-pass filter. bilinear interpolation is the same as a degree-1 b-spline, hence the value 1 for bilinear interpolation.
-I may add other spline degrees to envutil, so I reserve the positive numbers for future use.
+In envutil, I have decided against using positive 'itp' values from 'meaning' b-splines -here, you pass --itp 1 for all splines, and --degree and --prefilter additionally condition the spline.

 # Twining-specific options

 These options control the 'twining' filter.
-These options only have an effect if you activate twining with --itp -2. envutil will use bilinear interpolation on the source image for single-point lookups, but it will perform more lookups and then combine several neighbouring pixels from the oversampled result into each target pixel.
+These options only have an effect if you activate twining with --itp -2. envutil will use b-spline interpolation on the source image for single-point lookups, and it will perform more lookups and then combine several neighbouring pixels from the oversampled result into each target pixel.
+See the documentation on 'itp' for more details about the parameterization of the b-spline - the default is to use a degree-1 b-spline (a.k.a bilinear interpolation).

 The operation of the twining filter differs conceptually from OIIO's pick-up with derivatives: OIIO's filter (as I understand it) looks at the difference